ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 She exclaimed suddenly, pointing at an illustration and speaking to herself in words no one else could understand.

-Unfortunately, all the things in her dreams were in black and white, so she couldn't分辨颜色distinguish colors.
+Unfortunately, all the things in her dreams were in black and white, so she couldn't distinguish colors.
 The girl thought with a bit of regret.

 The bell rang for class, but Ji Chunzao didn't get up.